How to Become a Sports Psychologist: Career Guide, Salary & Degrees 2025

 Ready to start your journey to becoming a sports psychologist?
 Learn which psychology degree program is right for you.

-2022 US Bureau of Labor Statistics job market trends and salary figures for clinical psychologists and psychologists (all other) are based on national data, not school-specific information.
+2024 US Bureau of Labor Statistics salary figures and job growth projections for Clinical and Counseling Psychologists, Industrial-Organizational Psychologists, School Psychologists, and Psychologists-All Other are based on national data, not school-specific information.
 Conditions in your area may vary.
-Data accessed June 2023.
+Data accessed October 2025.